The WebGPU CTS is written in TypeScript.

 npm ci

-Before uploading, you can run pre-submit checks (npm test
+Before uploading, you can run pre-submit checks (npm test) to make sure it will pass CI.

-Use npm run fix
+Use npm run fix to fix linting issues.

-will show available npm scripts.
+npm run will show available npm scripts.

-Some more scripts can be listed using npx grunt
+Some more scripts can be listed using npx grunt.

 To start the development server, use: